hashicorp/vault-hcp-lib/README.md

 $ vault hcp connect
 ```

-It authenticates users or machines to HCP using either provided arguments or retrieved HCP token through
-browser login.
-A successful authentication results in an HCP token and an HCP Vault address being
+The Vault CLI authenticates users and machines to HCP Vault using a provided credential or interactively with an HCP token generated through browser login.
+On a successful authentication, the CLI caches the returned HCP token and current HCP Vault address
-locally cached.

 The default authentication method is an interactive one, redirecting users to the HCP login browser.
 If a non-interactive option is supplied, it can be used if provided with a service principal credential